-Order the right size
+Order the Correct Size

 Check to make sure the size fits comfortably before you go out.
 You want it to be snug—especially if they have a thick coat that will only get thinner when wet.
 Choose small and extra-small sizes for cats and be sure they can’t slip out (otherwise known as Dublin’s Houdini-style).

 Break them into the jacket at home and get them used to it before going out.

 Cat owners especially know felines have the tendency to flop over in protest.
 I’ve seen this happen with smaller dogs also.
 As a cat owner, trust me—this might happen the first few times, but they should eventually get used to its bulk and walk on their own.

 Hopefully by now your pet is trained and acknowledges basic commands.
 You want them to listen when you tell them “sit” or “stay.”
 Why?
 Because if they’re jumping in excitement and not obeying, they could propel themselves overboard.
 Or even knock passengers overboard.